- find

 Global Options

-- Print a summary of the command line usage of
+-help- Print a summary of the command line usage of

-, and then exit. -maxdepth ex_depth
+find, and then exit. -maxdepth ex_depth- Descend at most

 Operators

-- The logical NOT (e.g.,
+!- The logical NOT (e.g.,

-- The logical AND (e.g.,
+! ex_expression). -a- The logical AND (e.g.,

-- The logical OR (e.g.,
+ex_expression_1 -a ex_expression_2). -o- The logical OR (e.g.,

-ex_expression_1 -o ex_expression_2
+ex_expression_1 -o ex_expression_2).

-operator expressions in escaped parentheses (e.g., \( ex_expression_1 -a ex_expression_2 \)
+It is best to enclose your find operator expressions in escaped parentheses (e.g., \( ex_expression_1 -a ex_expression_2 \)).

-If you do not specify an operator, -a
+If you do not specify an operator, -a is assumed.

 Positional Options